nv-morpheus/MRC/docs/quickstart/python/03_ConfigOptions/README.md

 # Configuration Options

-This example shows how altering the configuration options of a SRF pipeline can change its behavior.
-Again, we are using a very simple pipeline with a single source, node and sink.
-However, for this example, the logging information is designed to show how messages move through the pipeline.
+This example shows how altering two common configuration options (number of threads and channel size) of a SRF pipeline can change its behavior.
+By default SRF will set the thread count to match the number of cores in a system and will use a channel size of `128`.
+The channel size is expressed in number of elements regardless of the byte size of the objects.

+In our previous examples the pipelines were quite simple.
+However in non-trivial pipelines it is quite likely that some nodes will execute faster than other nodes.
+When a reletively faster upstream source node emits data faster than they are able to be processed by a downstream sink node, it is possible that the channel will hit it's max channel size.
+When this happens the source node will block on the next write until there is room in the channel.
+Increasing the size of the channel would allow the source to emit as quickly as it is able to but potentially at the cost of increased memory consumption.

+For this example the logging information is designed to show how messages move through the pipeline.
 For each of the 3 stages, they will output logs in the format:

 ```bash
 ${NODE_NAME}: ${LOG_MESSAGE} ${MESSAGE_ID}, TID: [${THREAD_NAME}]